robsonalvesbh/robsonalves.dev/posts/2020-05-01-7-simple-tips-to-write-a-better-code.md

   There are several ways to troubleshoot a problem, and sometimes we write the hardest solution to understand that even ourselves have difficulty in understanding when we see the code six months later, that happens and it is not our fault, but, there are some tips that we can apply to naturally improve the quality of the code we’re working on, and make it more readable, testable, maintainable, and easy to understand.
 date: '2020-04-22 10:09:22'
 tags:
+  - Career
+  - Clean Code
-  - Career, Clean Code, English
+  - English
 image: assets/img/return_early_functions_placeholders.png
 ---

 ![readable code](assets/img/return_early_functions_placeholders.png 'readable code')

-There are several ways to troubleshoot a problem, and sometimes we write the hardest solution to understand that even ourselves have difficulty in understanding when we see the code six months later, that happens and it is not our fault, but, there are some tips that we can apply to naturally improve the quality of the code we’re working on, and make it more readable, testable, maintainable, and easy to understand.
+There are several ways to troubleshoot a problem, and sometimes we write the hardest solution to understand that even ourselves have difficulty in understanding when we see the code six months later, that happens and it is not our fault, but there are some tips that we can apply to naturally improve the quality of the code we’re working on and make it more readable, testable, maintainable, and easy to understand.

 I decided to compile all tips that I've learned throughout my journey as a software engineer and I will try to write in a way to be agnostic of design patterns or programming paradigm and that could be applied in any programming language.

-My advice to you is try it, try it for at least a few weeks.
+My advice to you is to try it, try it for at least a few weeks.

 ## Tips